OtterBox: Spin-offs

 Three start-up businesses grew from OtterBox: Nerdy Minds, Wild Rock, and 1OAK Technologies.
 All three founders of these businesses worked at OtterBox and are now backed by the company.
 On May 22, 2013, OtterBox acquired the San Diego–based smartphone and tablet case manufacturer LifeProof.

 Products

-As of 2024, OtterBox provides cases for products by Amazon, Apple, BlackBerry, Google (Pixel), HTC, LG, Microsoft, Motorola, Nokia, OnePlus, and Samsung.
+As of April 2026, OtterBox provides cases for products by Apple, Google (Pixel), Motorola, Nokia, OnePlus, and Samsung.
 The company has produced eleven different lines of cases while four lines are no longer in production.
 The company also manufactures screen protectors under its "Clearly Protected" line.

 In May 2017, OtterBox announced a new product line, a line of coolers and tumblers called "Venture Coolers".

 In January 2019, OtterBox announced a partnership with Corning to create a new line of screen protectors named "Amplify" for iPhone, Galaxy, and other mobile phones.

 In 2020, OtterBox launched power banks, charging kits, and cables that work with both Apple and Android products.

 In 2021, OtterBox branched into gaming accessories with mobile game clips and carrying cases for Xbox controllers and iPhones.

 In 2022, OtterBox launched a program called the "OtterBox Protection Program" for all new cases.